[Updated May 2026]

 - Accepts: Fiction to 3500 words

-- Submission period: Year round; check the Agnes and True website for openings; simultaneous submissions okay
+- Submission period: Year round; check the Agnes and True guidelines for openings; simultaneous submissions okay

 - Free to read online